 Challenge intrusive thoughts

-Some people who experience depersonalization may have a lack of intrusive thoughts.
-However, for others, especially if they also have anxiety disorders or PTSD, intrusive thoughts can pose a challenge.
+Some people who experience depersonalization have few intrusive thoughts.
+For others, especially those with anxiety disorders or PTSD, intrusive thoughts can be a real challenge.

-There is a tool called psychological distancing which can be used to help quiet intrusive thoughts.
+One helpful tool is called psychological distancing.
+It can help quiet intrusive thoughts.

-Psychological distancing means one finds space between upsetting thoughts and painful emotions.
-You may ask yourself what evidence there is that the intrusive thoughts are real.
+Psychological distancing means finding space between upsetting thoughts and painful emotions.
+Ask yourself what evidence there actually is that an intrusive thought is real.

 Talk to a trusted friend